deeplearninc/relaax_sample_apps/nips-learning-to-run/README.md

 # NIPS2017: Learning to run

-This app trains physiologically-based human model to navigate a complex obstacle course as quickly as possible.
+This application trains physiologically-based human model to navigate a complex obstacle course as quickly as possible.
 More details are [here](https://www.crowdai.org/challenges/nips-2017-learning-to-run).

 ## Getting started

-* Anaconda is required to run this app.
+* Anaconda is required to run this application.
 Anaconda will create a virtual environment with all the necessary libraries, to avoid conflicts with libraries installed in your operating system.
 Please follow this [link](https://www.continuum.io/downloads) to install Anaconda.

 * Install osim-rl following these [steps](https://github.com/stanfordnmbl/osim-rl#getting-started).